timmknight/timmknight.github.io/_posts/2015-10-10-first-class-functions-javascript.md

 console.log(hello.name);
 => hello
 {% endhighlight %}
-function.name is a now part of the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name">ECMAScript 2015 (ES6) standard.</a> But it has been around in a JavaScript a while.
+function.name is a now part of the <a class='external' href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name">ECMAScript 2015 (ES6) standard.</a> But it has been around in a JavaScript a while.
 This name value is always equivalent to the identifier that follows the function keyword.

 Lets add another property
 {% highlight javascript %}
 hello.language = 'English';
 console.log(hello.language);